List of Grounded for Life characters: Claudia Finnerty

 Claudia Finnerty (née Bustamante) (Megyn Price) - Claudia got pregnant with Lily in high school and ended up marrying Lily's father, Sean Finnerty.
 She has a job as a hostess at a SoHo restaurant and in later seasons takes classes at Wadsworth College.
 She is often underappreciated, but is able to make that known.
 She and Sean's brother, Eddie, run into many conflicts throughout the series.
 At the beginning of the fifth season, Sean impregnates her again and she gives birth to a girl named Rose in the finale.
 She seems to be more understanding and forgiving of Lily's mistakes and is generally more level-headed than Sean throughout the series.
 She is of partial Italian descent.
-She is also depicted as an extremely attractive character.

 Eddie Finnerty

 Edwin "Eddie" Finnerty (Kevin Corrigan) - Eddie is Sean's younger brother who is carefree and often gets himself into trouble.
 He is always in the Finnerty house eating their food and watching their TV.
 He seems to have many "associates" and "connections" of various types and often comes up with ill-advised and sometimes illegal schemes.
 He has been caught using Sean and Claudia's house for some of his antics, such as one time hosting a casino night and another using it to film a pornographic film.
 When he and Sean bought the Red Boot Pub, he planned to burn it down for the insurance money.
 It is implied throughout the series that he is involved in illegal activity.